Theresa Villiers: Parliamentary expenses and second home

-As an MP, Villiers maintained a second home in Arkley her former North London constituency of Chipping Barnet.
+As an MP, Villiers maintained a second home in Arkley, in her former North London constituency of Chipping Barnet.
 The house, a semi-detached property was purchased for £296,500 in May 2004, (an eight-minute drive away from High Barnet tube station), where commuters can reach Westminster in an average of forty-five minutes.
 In 2008, her additional residence became a flat in Kennington.